 The Holy Spirit Is the Personal Presence of God Himself

 Christians believe in one God whose being is the Father, the Son and the Holy Spirit.
-They do not worship an undifferentiated, monad God, and they do not worship three Gods or Beings.
-Rather, they worship the one God who is eternally triune within himself in three eternal and co-equal Persons.
-Each of the three Persons is distinct from the other two persons of the Godhead, and each is God of God, but there are not three Gods, but only one Being called God whom Christians worship.
+We do not worship an undifferentiated, monad God, and we do not worship three Gods or Beings.
+Rather, we worship the one God who is eternally triune within himself in three eternal and co-equal Persons.1 Each of the three Persons is distinct from the other two persons of the Godhead, and each is God of God, but there are not three Gods, but only one Being called God whom Christians worship.

 In respect to the Person called the Holy Spirit in the New Testament, some people believe that the Spirit is not personal in the same sense that the Father and Son are personal.
 In the extreme, the claim is made by a few that the Holy Spirit is no more than a power used by God that is outside of and detached from himself or his Being.

 Sometimes not mentioned

 One of the arguments against the Spirit’s personal nature is based on some verses in the New Testament in which God and Christ are discussed together, but they contain no reference to the Spirit.
 It is asked, “If the Holy Spirit is divine in the same way as the Son and the Father, and is co-eternal and co-equal with them, why is the Spirit not mentioned in such cases?”

 A second argument used in an attempt to deny the equal divinity of the Holy Spirit is based on the observation that the New Testament does not present a personal “face” for the Spirit in the same way that it does for the Father and Son.
 The conclusion is the Holy Spirit is a power outside of the being of God, a power that God uses to carry out his will.